Milo123459/awesome-yarn/README.md

 ### Build Tools
 * [Yarn Build](https://yarn.build/): BUILD and BUNDLE your local workspaces.
 It's like Bazel, Buck and Pants but for Yarn.

+* [Yarn Bump](https://github.com/cometkim/yarn-plugin-bump): Bump all dependencies in one simple command.

 ## Articles
 * [A Star is born](https://dev.to/arcanis/introducing-yarn-2-4eh1)